maitrix-org/llm-reasoners/examples/browsergym/README.md

 - `search_config.py`: Defines `SearchConfigBrowsergym` for node generation/evaluation and reward calculation.
 This is the core of the tree search.
 - `visualize.py`: Visualizes the search tree with saved search results in `.pickle` files.

+There are inference scripts under the openai/ directory which are used to gather and log experimental data.
+There is an analysis script `analysis.py` which parses and formats all of the information so that it can be tidied up into a single dataframe.

 ## Setup

 ### Setup BrowserGym